rm511130/Physna_Training/README.md

 ### 3c.
 Folders<a name="Folders"></a>

-Folders in Phynsa are containers that help you organize you organize your 3D models.
+- Folders in Phynsa are containers that help you organize your 3D models.
 You can still search across folders, but storing them in named folders provides logical structure.

-To list your folders, open the hamburger menu in the upper left corner and select "Folders".
+- To list your folders, open the hamburger menu (the triple horizontal lines) on the upper left corner and select _**Folders**_.

 ![folders-1](./images/folders-1.png)

-This will display the list of folders.
+- This will display the list of folders.

 ![folders-1](./images/folders-2.png)

-To create a new folder, click on the "Actions" button in the upper right corner and select "Create  New Folder" from the dropdown menu.
+- To create a new folder, click on the "Actions" button on the upper right corner and select _**Create  New Folder**_ from the drop-down menu.

 <img src="./images/folders-3.png" style="width:200px;"/>

-Enter the name of the new folder and click the "Create" button.
+- Enter the name of the new folder and click the _**Create**_ button.

 <img src="./images/folders-4.png" style="width:400px;"/>

-To delete a folder, click on the trashcan icon next to the folder name in the folder list page.
+- To delete a folder, click on the trashcan icon next to the folder name in the folder list page.

 ### 3d.
 Uploading Files<a name="Uploading_Files"></a>